tidewise/drivers-orogen-gstreamer/README.md

 which is then announced to the GStreamer pipeline.
 One may have to add a `videoconvert` node to convert to the desired format.

-Run Syskit with GST_DEBUG to 2 to see errors in the text log.
+Run Syskit with GST_DEBUG to 2 to see errors in the text log, up to 6 for a whole trace.
+Since Syskit redirects to file, we recommend setting GST_DEBUG_COLOR_MODE to off.